Ma-Marcinowski/Identificational-Model/README.md

   * 1.1.1.
 Architecture based on the VGG 16, by: K. Simonyan, A. Zisserman, *Very Deep Convolutional Networks for Large-Scale Image Recognition*, arXiv:1409.1556v6 [cs.CV] 2015, pp. 1-14.

   * 1.1.2.
-However, there are:
+However:

-    * Batch normalization layers added among the conv and dese layers;
+    * Batch normalization layers are added among the convolutional and dese layers;

+    ~~* Dilation of 2 is utilized at convolutional layers;~~

-    * Global Average Pooling layer instead of the last max-pooling layer;
+    * Global Average Pooling layer is utilized instead of the last max-pooling layer;

     * Dropout layers supercedeing all dense layers;